alexpovel/latex-cookbook/README.md

 without any arguments will process all `*.tex` files found in the directory.

-On Windows, such calls can be made by right-clicking into the Explorer Window (but not on a file or directory) while holding down *Shift* , then *Open PowerShell Window here*.
+On Windows, such calls can be made by right-clicking into the Explorer Window (but not on a file or directory) while holding down *Shift* , then *Open PowerShell window here*.
 Linux users will know what they are doing, I won't be able to help.

 The produced PDF will be processed fully, with all contained cross-references, citations etc. in place.